-- 5. The Commissioner for Human Rights Policy and Humanitarian Aid at the Federal Foreign Office (Commissioner) stated that the UPR was one of the key human rights mechanisms at the global level.
-Germany looked forward to the recommendations and views presented during the review, as well as the opportunity to respond to the questions put forward. - 6.
-The Commissioner stated that, as a member of the Human Rights Council, Germany was particularly committed to spare no efforts to promoting and protecting human rights, in pursuance with the pledges made during its candidature.
-Human Rights mattered in Germany for civil society as well as the government and public service at all levels.
-Germany has a strong institutional framework to protect and promote Human Rights. - 7.
-The Commissioner stated that in preparation of the National Report for the UPR, the government had consulted the German Institute for Human Rights and held a public hearing with major human rights NGOs.
-In responding to an advance question from Norway in this regard, the Commissioner stated that the public hearing went very well and completed the constant exchange between government and civil society.
-The Commissioner underscored the civil society organizations' deep understanding of human rights issues, from which the government was fortunate to benefit.
+- 5. The Commissioner for Human Rights Policy and Humanitarian Aid of the Federal Foreign Office (Commissioner) stated that the UPR was one of the key human rights mechanisms at the global level.
+Germany looked forward to the recommendations and views presented during the review, as well as the opportunity to respond to the questions asked. - 6.
+As a member of the Human Rights Council, Germany was committed to sparing no efforts to promoting and protecting human rights, in accordance with pledges made during its candidature.
+Human rights mattered in Germany for civil society as well as the Government and public service at all levels.
+It was noted that Germany had a strong institutional framework to protect and promote Human Rights. - 7.
+The Government had consulted the German Institute for Human Rights and held a public hearing with major human rights non-governmental organizations (NGOs) when preparing its national report.
+In response to an advance question from Norway, the Commissioner stated that the public hearing had gone very well and had completed the constant exchange between Government and civil society.
+The Commissioner underscored the civil society organizations' deep understanding of human rights issues, from which the Government was fortunate to benefit.

 - 8. The Commissioner stated that Germany was aware of its deficits regarding the realization of human rights, but that all human rights violations and abuses would be subject to inquiry and would be taken up as part of the vibrant human rights debate.
-He cited, as an example, the failure of institutions to timely identify the perpetrators of a series of racially motivated murders for several years, the measures taken by government, parliaments and the judiciary to address these failures and the very intense debate on discrimination and racism in the German society. - 9.
-The Commissioner underlined efforts taken by Germany to strengthen the human rights environment and to implement recommendations from the first UPR cycle.
-He pointed t to a number of international conventions that have been signed or ratified, which included: the United Nations Convention on the Rights of Persons with Disabilities and the Optional Protocol thereto, which entered into force on 26 March 2009.
-In 2011 a National Action Plan to implement the Convention was adopted and an Advisory Council established; The Optional Protocol to the Convention on the Rights of the Child on the sale of children, child prostitution and child pornography entered into force.
-The first report due under the Optional protocol has been submitted by the German government two days ago; The withdrawal of the reservations to the Convention on the Rights of the Child; The International Convention for the Protection of all Persons against Enforced Disappearance; The Council of Europe Convention on Cybercrime and the related Additional Protocol, both intended to help fight acts of a racist and xenophobic nature; The Council of Europe Convention on Action against Trafficking in Human Beings and The Council of Europe Convention on preventing and combating violence against women and domestic violence. - 10.
-The Commissioner stated that new legislation has either entered into force or is in motion on issues of forced marriage and the right to "re-immigration", excessive delays in criminal proceedings and investigations, and the strengthening of rights of victims of sexual abuse. - 11.
-In response to an advance question from Montenegro, the Commissioner stated that the first action plan by the Federal Government "Our Path towards an inclusive society" is to be extended over the next 10 years.
+He cited, as an example, the failure of institutions to identify in a timely manner the perpetrators of a series of racially motivated murders for several years, the measures taken by Government, parliaments and the judiciary to address these failures, and the very intense debate on discrimination and racism in German society. - 9.
+The Commissioner underlined those efforts made by Germany to strengthen the human rights environment and to implement recommendations from the first UPR cycle.
+He pointed to a number of international conventions that had been signed or ratified, including the following: - (a) The United Nations Convention on the Rights of Persons with Disabilities (CRPD) and the Optional Protocol thereto, which entered into force on 26 March 2009.
+In 2011, a national action plan to implement the Convention had been adopted and an Advisory Council established; - (b) The Optional Protocol to the Convention on the Rights of the Child (CRC) on the sale of children, child prostitution and child pornography, which had entered into force and the first report of which had already been submitted; - (c) The withdrawal of the reservations to the Convention on the Rights of the Child; - (d) The International Convention for the Protection of all Persons against Enforced Disappearance and the Council of Europe Convention on Cybercrime and the related Additional Protocol, both of which were intended to help fight acts of a racist and xenophobic nature; - (e) The Council of Europe Convention on Action against Trafficking in Human Beings; and - (f) The Council of Europe Convention on Preventing and Combating Violence against Women and Domestic Violence. - 10.
+The Commissioner stated that new legislation had either entered into force or was in motion on issues of forced marriage and the right to "re-immigration", excessive delays in criminal proceedings and investigations, and the strengthening of rights of victims of sexual abuse. - 11.
+In response to an advance question from Montenegro, the Commissioner stated that the first action plan by the Federal Government "Our Path Towards an Inclusive Society" was to be extended over the following 10 years.